swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 There are some QC thresholds that may need to be adjusted.
 Note that there is no ideal threshold for minimum counts and genes per cell - thresholds vary wildly between technologies and experiment.

 * **Mitochondrial Prefix: Prefix on mitochondrial gene names.
 Default MT- typical for human, mt- for mouse.
 Using the wrong form will results in plotting errors - check your gene names if this occurs.
-If mitochondrial genes are not prefixed, Mito flagging, plotting and filtering steps will need to be removed - else they'll generated errors.
+If mitochondrial genes are not prefixed, mitochondrial flagging, plotting and filtering steps will need to be removed - else they'll generated errors.
 * **Min Count Per Cell: Cells with fewer than this number of total counts will be removed.
-Check your QC plots to make sure your thresholds are resonable!
+Check your QC plots to make sure your thresholds are reasonable!
 * **Min Genes Per Cell: Cells with fewer than this many distinct genes observed will be removed.
 Again, check your QC plots to make sure your thresholds are resonable!
 * **MaxMTpc : Cells with more than this percentage of counts coming from mitochondrial genes will be removed.
 Generally high MT-content cells are uninteresting, but again, the threshold can differ between experiments.